 The people of Peebles in the Scottish Borders are lucky to claim showjumper Scott Brash as one of their own.
-The 30-year-old made history in September when he became the first rider to win the Rolex Grand Slam of showjumping with Hello Sanctos.
-He also has team Olympic and European gold medals to his name, plus an individual European bronze.
-The former member of the Peebles Tweeddale Branch of the Pony Club was named the third most eligible bachelor in Scotland by The Scotsman in early 2014.
+The 31-year-old has team Olympic and European gold medals to his name, plus an individual European bronze.
+And the former member of the Peebles Tweeddale Branch of the Pony Club was named the third most eligible bachelor in Scotland by The Scotsman in early 2014.

 2. The Scottish Grand National

-When the hype of the Grand National at Aintree dies down, there is the excitement and bracing wind of the Scottish Grand National at Ayr to boost your spirits just a week later.
-The biggest day of the year in jumps racing in Scotland will be on 16 April in 2016, with up to 30 horses setting out on the four mile chase over 25 fences.
+When the hype of the Grand National at Aintree dies down, there is the excitement and bracing wind of the Scottish Grand National at Ayr on hand to boost your spirits.
+The biggest day of the year in jumps racing in Scotland will be on 22 April in 2017, with up to 30 horses setting out on the four mile chase over 25 fences.
 For tickets visit www.ayr-racecourse.co.uk

 What better way to take the edge off your nerves and warm you up than a splash of whisky in your hip flask?
 And we have the Scots to thank for that…